iotaledger/iota/crates/iota-graphql-rpc/README.md

 ### Launching the server w/ indexer

 For local dev, it might be useful to spin up an indexer as well.
-Instructions are at [Running standalone indexer](../iota-indexer/README.md#indexer-setup)
+You can run it as a single service via [pg-services-local](../../docker/pg-services-local/README.md), part of [iota-test-validator](../../crates/iota-test-validator/README.md)  or as a [standalone service](../iota-indexer/README.md#standalone-indexer-setup)

 ## Compatibility with json-rpc